PrestaShop/PrestaShop/README.md

 Server configuration
 --------

-To install PrestaShop 1.7, you need a web server running PHP 5.6+ and any flavor of MySQL 5.0+ (MySQL, MariaDB, Percona Server, etc.).
-Latest versions of PrestaShop 1.7 require PHP 7.1+.
+To install the latest PrestaShop 1.7, you need a web server running PHP 7.1+ and any flavor of MySQL 5.0+ (MySQL, MariaDB, Percona Server, etc.).
+Versions between 1.7.0 and 1.7.6 work with PHP 5.6+.

 You will also need a database administration tool, such as phpMyAdmin, in order to create a database for PrestaShop.
 We recommend the Apache or Nginx web servers (check out our [example Nginx configuration file][example-nginx]).